yeomjy/river/IoT/README.md

 ## Project

 Project objectives are twofold:
-- we plan to create a platform for evaluating smart home interconnected applications and
+- to create a platform for evaluating smart home interconnected applications and
-- we aim to develop beyond-state-of-the-art methods for software security assessment.
+- to develop beyond-state-of-the-art methods for software security assessment for IoT systems

 The main outcome will be an open-source software solution to test IoT (Internet-of-Things) applications in general, with a focus on smart home systems.

-## Current state
+## Current state of the project

-Papers
+Details of the current work are provided in the following papers:

+- C. Paduraru, R. Cristea, E. Staniloiu.
+RiverIoT - a Framework Proposal for Fuzzing IoT Applications.
+To appear in 3rd Int.
+Workshop on Software Engineering Research & Practices for the Internet of Things (SERP4IoT'21), co-located with ICSE'21, 2021
+- C. Paduraru, M. Paduraru, A. Stefanescu.
+RiverFuzzRL — An Open-Source Tool to Experiment with Reinforcement Learning for Fuzzing.
+In Proc. of 14th IEEE Conf. on Software Testing, Verification and Validation (ICST'21), pp. 430-435, IEEE, 2021.
+- E. Staniloiu, R. Cristea, B. Ghimis.
+IoT Fuzzing using AGAPIA and the River Framework.
+To appear in Proc. of 16th Int.
+Conf. on Software Technologies (ICSOFT'21), 2021

 ## Future plans

+- benchmark for IoT testing
+- release of the first version of the platform October 2021